-In light of new medical industry opportunities, Estes is using laser technologies to adapt fabricated sheet metal products to hospital standards.
-Outside of cutting and marking, laser welding is one of the many ways in which manufacturers can utilize such technology for alternative operations.
+At Estes, 3D laser technology is used to adapt fabricated sheet metal products to hospital standards.
 Laser welding can be used in place of more standard welding approaches, such as electron-beam, ultrasonic, and electric resistance.
-The use of lasers in general allow for more efficient manufacturing and use of plant space as many operations can be done using one laser system or cell.
+The use of lasers allows for more efficient manufacturing and use of plant space, as many operations can be done using one laser system or cell.

 How It’s Done

 Simply put, welding consists of heating materials to a melted state to then fuse together permanently.
 Laser welding is different than traditional welding techniques, however.
 Lasers generate light that creates heat when absorbed into targeted materials.
 They are inefficient converters of electricity, achieving only 2 to 15 percent energy conversion depending on the laser used.
 Ironically, despite the inefficiency through the transformation of electricity to heat, lasers make up for that through their speed and precision.
 By heating up the point of laser focus above the boiling point, a hole is created in the metal called a keyhole.
 This keyhole, filled with ionized metallic gas, absorbs the metal around it and solidifies as the laser moves along the piece, creating a smooth finish and seal.

 - More flexible and versatile in performing multiple operations